bottotl/To-Chat/Pods/JSQSystemSoundPlayer/README.md

                                                 }];
 ````

-And that's all!

 String constants for file extensions provided for you:
 * `kJSQSystemSoundTypeCAF`
 * `kJSQSystemSoundTypeAIF`
 * `kJSQSystemSoundTypeAIFF`